-5.5.10 Mixed Use Areas 'C' as identified in Map XX-6-Land Use Structure Plan will consist of a limited range of commercial, residential and institutional uses, and will be developed with primarily mixed use, medium-density development in the form of mid-rise buildings and street-oriented townhouses while allowing for retail, service and office uses.

-- 5.5.11 Development in Mixed Use Areas 'B' will have buildings that are built at, or close to, the streetline, building bases that are developed at a pedestrian-scale height and provide appropriate transition to lower-scale neighbourhoods. - 1.1.1 The provision of single-use residential or non-residential development will be limited to lands designated Mixed Use Areas 'C' on Map XX-6-Land Use Structure Plan.
+- i) Mixed Use Areas 'C' as identified in Map 52-6-Land Use Structure will consist of a limited range of commercial, residential and institutional uses, and will be developed with primarily mixed use, medium-density development in the form of mid-rise buildings and street-oriented townhouses while allowing for retail, service and office uses. - j) Development in Mixed Use Areas 'B' will have buildings that are built at, or close to, the streetline, building bases that are developed at a pedestrianscale height and provide appropriate transition to lower-scale neighbourhoods. - k) The provision of single-use residential or non-residential development will be limited to lands designated Mixed Use Areas 'C' on Map 52-6-Land Use Structure.

-5.6 Employment Areas
+6.4 Employment Areas

-- 5.6.1 Development in Employment Areas in the Heritage Heights Secondary Plan Area will foster economic resiliency and growth, provide local and regional employment opportunities and promote uses in the Creative and Technology & Innovation sectors. - 5.6.2 Non-residential development on lands designated Employment Areas within the Innovation Precinct will contribute to a pedestrian-friendly and transit-supportive environment. - 5.6.3 Research, technology, institutional, office and accessory commercial uses will be permitted on lands designated as Employment Areas and will provide street-related uses along street frontages and have buildings that are oriented to the street. - 5.6.4 Small-scale retail uses in the form of accessory retail and commercial uses on the ground floor of buildings will provide amenity for workers.
+- 6.4.1 Development in Employment Areas in the Heritage Heights Secondary Plan Area will foster economic resiliency and growth, provide local and regional employment opportunities and promote uses in the Green, Health, Creative, and Technology & Innovation sectors. - 6.4.2 Compatible Major Institutional uses such as Health Care Facilities and Educational Facilities are permitted in Employment Areas.
+These uses should not preclude or hinder the operation of adjacent lands. - 6.4.3 Places of Worship are prohibited from locating within designated Employment Areas. - 6.4.4 Non-residential development on lands designated Employment Areas within the will contribute to a pedestrian-friendly and transit-supportive environment. - 6.4.5 Light industrial uses supporting research and technology, major institutional uses noted in Policy 6.5.2, and office uses will be permitted on lands designated Employment Areas. - 6.4.6 Development in Employment Areas will provide street-related uses along street frontages and have buildings that are oriented to the street. - 6.4.7 Small-scale retail uses in the form of accessory retail and commercial uses on the ground floor of buildings will provide amenity for workers. - 6.4.8 The provision of suburban single-detached residential and stand-alone retail development will be prohibited in Employment Areas.

-5.7 Civic and Institutional
+6.5 Civic and Institutional